tshepang/blog/content/computing/Rust week of 2016-12-09.rst

 I played some with serde-yaml and rust-yaml.
-I last looked YAML some yeats, and looking again,
-I am surprised by its complexity.
+I last looked at YAML some years ago, and looking again, I am surprised by its complexity.

 As far as contributions go, there were just__ two__.